 Have a testing space with Wi-Fi?
-Sign up here by May 31.
+Sign up here.
 (Bar applicants may also need access to a computer with a camera if available.)
 Please send any changes to room status to firstname.lastname@example.org.

 Are you a bar applicant looking for a space?
 See the current list of participating law firms.